Incident management and resolution process | Fluid Attacks Help

 This section requires collaboration with the developer who remediated the incident and aims to clearly explain the remediation process.

-If code intervention was involved in resolving the incident, include the URL of the Merge Request that fixed the problem as a reference.
+If code intervention was involved in resolving the incident, include the URL of the merge request (not the commit) that fixed the problem as a reference.

 Conclusion